minio/docs/source/glossary.rst

      The object may or may not be encrypted on the origin or destination storage devices.

    erasure coding
-     A technology that splits :term:`objects` into multiple shards and writes the shards to multiple, separate disks.
+     A technology that splits :term:`objects` into multiple shards and writes the shards to multiple, separate drives.

      Depending on the :term:`topology` used, erasure coding allows for loss of drives or nodes within a MinIO deployment without losing read or write access.